 You must give your employer 28 days’ notice if you want to change your start date.

-You don’t have to give a precise date when you want to take leave (such as 1 February).
-Instead you can give the general time, including the day of the birth or 1 week after the birth.
+You don’t have to give a precise date when you want to take leave (for example 1 February).
+Instead you can give a general time, such as the day of the birth or 1 week after the birth.

 The rules are different if you adopt.

 You may also be eligible for Shared Parental Leave (SPL).
 You can’t take Paternity Leave after you take SPL.

 Leave for antenatal appointments

 You can take unpaid leave to accompany a pregnant woman to 2 antenatal appointments if you’re: